William Draper (cricketer)

 William Draper (12 November 1848 – 13 March 1919) was an English cricketer who played first-class cricket for Kent County Cricket Club from 1874 to 1880.

 Draper was born at Penshurst in Kent in 1848.
 His name was registered at birth as William Drapper.
-In 1872 he appeared for a Colts of England cricket team and in 1873 represented a side comprising players engaged at Prince's Club.
+In 1872 he appeared for a Colts of England cricket team and in 1873 represented a team comprising players engaged at Prince's Club.

 In 1874 Draper made his first-class debut for Kent playing in their first county match against Derbyshire.
 He played nine first-class matches in total for the county as a left-handed batsman who bowled right-arm medium pace deliveries.
 Draper was a first-class umpire between 1887 and 1898.
 He died at Tunbridge Wells in Kent in 1919 aged 70.